brotatotes/bht-automation/bht gen 3/Ephesians/Chapter 2/Ephesians 2 9 bht.md

 ### John Calvin:
 1. "Hence we see, that the apostle leaves nothing to men in procuring salvation."
 2. "The whole righteousness of man, which consists in works, — nay, the whole man, and everything that he can call his own, is set aside."
-3. "His meaning is, not that faith is the gift of God, but that salvation is given to us by God, or, that we obtain it by the gift of God."
+3. "Paul's doctrine is overthrown, unless the whole praise is rendered to God alone and his mercy."

 ### Philip Schaff:
-1. "This resumes the negative side, asserting that salvation does not proceed from works, as a meritorious ground."
+1. "Not of works... salvation does not proceed from works."
-2. "It is obvious that we cannot supply 'faith' here, and this is a strong argument for the view taken of the latter part of Ephesians 2:8."
+2. "God alone should have the glory, that no man should boast."
-3. "The purpose of this method of grace is that God alone should have the glory, the negative side of which is 'that no man should boast.'"
+3. "The purpose of this method of grace is that no man should boast."

 ### Archibald T. Robertson:
+1. "That no man should glory."
-1. "It is all of God's grace."
+2. "It is all of God's grace."
-2. "No man should glory."
-3. "Negative final clause."

 ### John Gill:
-1. "Not of works,....
-Of any kind, moral or ceremonial, before or after conversion, done without faith or in it, nor of these in any sense; works are neither the moving causes, nor the procuring causes, nor the helping causes, nor 'causa sine qua non', or conditions of salvation..."
+1. "Works are neither the moving causes, nor the procuring causes, nor the helping causes, nor 'causa sine qua non', or conditions of salvation."
+2. "The best works that are done by men, are not done of themselves, but by the grace of God, and therefore can never merit at his hand."
-2. "...therefore can never merit at his hand: and salvation is put upon such a foot, lest any man should boast; of his works before God, and unto men..."
+3. "Lest any man should boast; of his works before God, and unto men; wherefore he has denied works any place in justification and salvation, in order to exclude all boasting in man; and has fixed it in a way of grace."
-3. "...whoever glories, may glory in the Lord."

 ### John Wesley:
 1. Not by works — Neither this faith nor this salvation is owing to any works you ever did, will, or can do.